weynandk/info_threefold/src/blog/the_need_for_a_new_digital_currency.md

-# The need for a new, green digital currency
+# The need for a sustainable digital currency

 ![Logo](img/the_need_for_new.jpg?raw=true "Logo")
 ##### The world needs a new stable & green digital currency, which is usable globally.